temporalio/documentation/docs/workflows.md

 ## Side Effect

-A Side Effect is a way to execute a short, nondeterministic code snippet, such as generating a UUID, that executes the provided function once and records its result into the Workflow Execution Event History.
+A Side Effect is a way to execute a short, non-deterministic code snippet, such as generating a UUID, that executes the provided function once and records its result into the Workflow Execution Event History.

 A Side Effect does not re-execute upon replay, but instead returns the recorded result.